ShawnMenz/ShawnMenz.github.io/README.md

 ## Version 2

-### 2.3

-- Implement Category function, blogs are organized well now.

 ### 2.2.1

+* Add Publication page for both English and Chinese sections.
+* Add Google Scholar info.

+### 2.2.0

+- Implement Category page, blogs are organized well now.

+### 2.1.1

 * I migrate the old repo from my git student account to current account.
-After I graduate, my college will take back the email.
-In that case, it will be troublesome to maintain the account.
+After I obtained my Master's degree, the edu email will be unaccessible.
+In that case, it will be troublesome to maintain the previous account.

-### 2.1

-* Hooray! the new version of my homepage!

-* It's now powered by [Hugo](https://github.com/gohugoio/hugo) and [LoveIt](https://github.com/dillonzq/LoveIt) theme.

-### 2.2
+### 2.1.0

-* Implemented multilingual pages, now my homepage supports both English and Chinese
+* Implement multilingual pages, now my homepage supports both English and Chinese
 * Update my CV, thanks for the help of [COE-Departmental Co-op of Northeastern University](https://coe.northeastern.edu/academics-experiential-learning/co-op-experiential-learning/co-op/).
 The advisors helped me revise my CV.
 * Upload some old notes and some new notes that I am currently working on.

+### 2.0.0

+* Hooray! the new version of my homepage!
+* It's now powered by [Hugo](https://github.com/gohugoio/hugo) and [LoveIt](https://github.com/dillonzq/LoveIt) theme.